DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CORE-EXTENSIONS/JOURNAL-IMPORTS/General-and-inventory-journal-import.md

 # General and Inventory Journal Import
 ## Overview
 The Import Journal functionality provides a user-friendly method to import general journal and inventory journal transaction data from Excel or CSV files.
-All the standard validation and defaulting will occur in the same way as the Data Management Framework (DMF).
+All the standard validation and defaulting occurs in the same way as the Data Management Framework (DMF).
 Both General Journals and Inventory Journals are supported.
-The imports are based on Data Entities and allow configuration of new templates to be imported.
-Note: Standard DMF source formatting and field mapping limitations apply
+The imports are based on Data Entities and allow for the configuration of new templates to be imported.
+Note: Standard DMF source formatting and field mapping limitations apply.

 Benefits:
-* User-friendly to import rather than having to open and paste into Excel adding or using the data management workspace
+* User-friendly for importing rather than having to open and paste into Excel, adding or using the data management workspace.
-* Reduces the risk of making mistakes
+* Reduces the risk of making mistakes.

 ## Setup
 ### General journal data entities
-For the General journal import use the *General journal* entity.
-This entity supports on a journal of type Daily.
-The ledger types allowed are Ledger, Bank, Vendor and customer.
+For the General journal import, use the *General journal* entity.
+This entity supports journals of type Daily.
+The allowed ledger types are Ledger, Bank, Vendor, and Customer.

 ### Inventory journal data entities
-For the inventory journals the *Inventory adjustment journal headers and lines V2* and the *Inventory movement journal headers and lines V3* can be used.
+For inventory journals, the *Inventory adjustment journal headers and lines V2* and the *Inventory movement journal headers and lines V3* can be used.

 ### Create data entity file templates
-Data entity templates must be established to enable the importing of files into Dynamics 365.To create a data entity template;
+Data entity templates must be established to enable the importing of files into Dynamics 365.
+To create a data entity template:
-1. Navigate to **Workspaces > Data management > Export**
+1. Navigate to **Workspaces > Data management > Export**.
-2. Create a new Group
+2. Create a new Group.
-    * **Group name** - Enter a name for the processing group e.g. CREX-EXP
+* **Group name** - Enter a name for the processing group, e.g. CREX-EXP.
-    * **Description**	- Enter a description for the processing group e.g. Core Extensions Template Export
+* **Description**	- Enter a description for the processing group, e.g. Core Extensions Template Export.
-    * **Data project operation type**	- Export
+* **Data project operation type**	- Export.
-3. Select Add Entity
+3. Select Add Entity.
-4. Complete the dialogue, for example
+4. Complete the dialogue, for example:
     * **Entity name**	- General Journal
     * **Target data format** - CSV
     * **Use sample file**	- No